 “Nothing is as empowering as real-world validation, even if it’s for failure.” –Steven Pressfield

-People have asked me what drove my decision to become a full-time publisher.1 It’s my main goal for 2013, but writing and taking photographs certainly isn’t a safe way to make a boatload of money.
+People have asked me what drove my decision to become a full-time publisher. ((Or writer.
+Artist.
+Call it whatever you want.
+I’ve yet to order my business cards, but might eventually just go with the good old dilettante label.))
+It’s my main goal for 2013, but writing and taking photographs certainly isn’t a safe way to make a boatload of money.
 (A dinghyload, maybe?)

 Here’s one reason: I needed a cure.